Wesley Pruden

-Early life
+Early life and education

-Pruden was born in 1935 in Little Rock, Arkansas, his family having lived in the state for several generations.
-His father, James Wesley Pruden, Sr. (1908-1979), was a Southern Baptist minister, the pastor of the Grace Baptist Church, and a radio evangelist.
+Pruden was born on December 18, 1935, in Little Rock, Arkansas.
+His family lived in the state for several generations.
+His father, James Wesley Pruden, Sr. (1908–1979), was a Southern Baptist minister, the pastor of the Grace Baptist Church, and a radio evangelist.
 Some of his sermon titles are "Why I Became a Baptist After Preaching for the Nazarenes for Ten Years", "Why Every Baptist Should Get Drunk Once", and "Who's in Hell".
-The senior Pruden was also the president of the Little Rock chapter of the White Citizens' Council, a segregationist group that battled integration throughout the 1950s and 1960s.
+The senior Pruden was also president of the Little Rock chapter of the White Citizens' Council, a segregationist group that opposed racial integration throughout the 1950s and 1960s.

-Newspaper career

-Pruden's first job in the newspaper business was in 1951 when, as a tenth grade student at Little Rock Central High School, he worked nights as a copyboy at the since defunct Arkansas Gazette, where he later became a sportswriter and an assistant state editor.
-After high school, he attended a two-year college, Little Rock Junior College, now incorporated into the University of Arkansas at Little Rock.
+Pruden attended Little Rock Central High School, and simultaneously, as a tenth grade student in 1951, worked nights as a copyboy at the since defunct Arkansas Gazette, where he later became a sportswriter and an assistant state editor.
+After high school, he attended Little Rock Junior College, which was then a two-year college, since incorporated into the University of Arkansas at Little Rock.

+Career

-In 1956, he began working at the Commercial Appeal in Memphis, Tennessee.
-In 1963, he joined the National Observer, a national weekly published by Dow Jones & Co., for which he covered national politics and the civil rights movement.
-In 1965, he was assigned to cover the Vietnam War.
-For the next decade, he was a foreign correspondent, based in Saigon, Hong Kong, Beirut, and London.
+In 1956, Pruden began working at The Commercial Appeal in Memphis, Tennessee.
+In 1963, he joined the National Observer, a Washington, D.C.–based national weekly published by Dow Jones & Company, for which he covered national politics and the civil rights movement.
+In 1965, he was assigned to cover the Vietnam War, and served for a decade as a foreign correspondent in Saigon, Hong Kong, Beirut, and London.
 The National Observer ceased publication in 1977.

+Between 1976 and 1982, Pruden worked on a novel, a satire for which he could not find a publisher.